harshitgoeasy/-e-commerce-website/README.md

 js/: Directory containing all JavaScript files. scripts.js: Main JavaScript file.

 Fork the Project.
 Create your Feature Branch (git checkout -b feature/AmazingFeature).
 Commit your Changes (git commit -m 'Add some AmazingFeature').
 Push to the Branch (git push origin feature/AmazingFeature).
 Open a Pull Request.

+i am making a change in this repositoring by visual studio for learning purpose